hackclub/spade/README.md

 #### Building
  - Clone the repository
- - Change code as desired
- - Change into the spade directory
+ - Change into the spade directory and change code as desired
  - Run `build-with-docker.sh`